In collaboration with Hachette Australia for On the Bookcase!

 I was first introduced to PV when we moved to Perth and staying in temporary $1500 a week accommodation (crazy mining boom times) over Christmas and New Years.
 Apart from house hunting and exploring our new surroundings, I had a lot of time for reading.
 The owner of the property didn’t have an intensive library but an interesting one all the same and Penny Vincenzi featured heavily.

-My official reviews for Jodi Perry’s NINETEEN LETTERS and Fiona Palmer’s SECRETS BETWEEN FRIENDS are coming to AMC soon but like Natasha Lester’s HER MOTHER’S SECRET, these books are at the top of my favourites list for 2017 and all worth casing!
+Jodi Perry’s NINETEEN LETTERS, Fiona Palmer’s SECRETS BETWEEN FRIENDS and Natasha Lester’s HER MOTHER’S SECRET, were at the top of my favourites list for 2017 and all worth casing!

 Cara Delevingne’s MIRROR MIRROR and Jessica Fellowes’ THE MITFORD MURDERS are straight from my summer reading wish list and as soon as I get a spare minute for reading and relaxing that’s where I’m headed.